Steppes to Skyscrapers

 Fun fact: World’s largest landlocked country

-Recent news article: Kazakhstan at 35: Art of Middle Power in New Geopolitical Reality
+Recent news article: Kazakhstan at 35: Art of Middle Power in New Geopolitical Reality (Glenn Agung Hole, 2025)

 My knowledge: Currently learning more than I knew

-Hand drawn flag of Kuwait
+My hand-drawn flag of Kuwait

 KUWAIT